All Japan Pro Wrestling: Rebuilding

 After the exodus (along with the departures of ring announcer Makoto Abe and referees Daichi Murayama and Daisuke Kanbayashi), the promotion has now been reduced to less than half the active roster.
 On June 21, 2013, it was revealed that since 2009, AJPW mainstay Masanobu Fuchi, who has been with the promotion since debuting in 1974, had long since resigned from the AJPW Board of Directors and has not been on an exclusive contract due to his age, thus becoming a freelancer, but chose to stay with AJPW on a pay per performance basis.
 On July 5, 2013, all five members of Burning (Akiyama, Shiozaki, Aoki, Suzuki, and Kanemaru) officially signed exclusive contracts with AJPW, ending their tenure as freelancers, along with the returns of Taiyo Kea and referee Kyohei Wada.
-On July 14, during the launching event of the post-Mutoh All Japan, Masanobu Fuchi announced that he had officially re-signed with the promotion not only as a wrestler, but also as a member of the Board of Directors, ending his tenure as a freelancer.
+On July 14, during the launching event of the post-Muto All Japan, Masanobu Fuchi announced that he had officially re-signed with the promotion not only as a wrestler, but also as a member of the Board of Directors, ending his tenure as a freelancer.
 On August 1, all of the All Japan shares were moved from Speed Partners to Shiraishi's Red Wall Japan corporation, which effectively became the new parent company of the promotion.
 Meanwhile, the promotion's corporate name was changed to "Zen Nihon Puroresu Systems".
 On August 7, it was reported that All Japan had agreed to return the NWA International Heavyweight, NWA United National and PWF World Heavyweight Championship belts, which make up the Triple Crown Heavyweight Championship, to Motoko Baba, the widow of the promotion's founder Giant Baba, bringing an end to the final remnant of the Giant Baba All Japan.
 The Triple Crown Heavyweight Championship retained its old name, but All Japan introduced a new title belt to represent it.
 The three original belts were defended for the last time on August 25, when Suwama successfully defended them against Go Shiozaki.
 The new title belt was revealed on October 27.
 On August 27, Shiraishi announced that he would be stepping down as the All Japan president by the end of the month.
 He would, however, remain the owner of the promotion.
 On September 1, longtime freelancer Akebono signed a contract to officially join All Japan full-time.
 On September 11, Hirota Inoue, one of the executive directors originally brought to the promotion by Shiraishi, was announced as the new president of All Japan.
 On October 27, Dory Funk, Jr. was announced as the new Pacific Wrestling Federation chairman.